uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 Table 2

 <div style="text-align: justify">The amplitudes of the signals in the dataset were found to have high numerical values.
 The average amplitude of the whole dataset is around 33,000.
-So, in order to make the data more symmetric around the x-axis, the average of the first few nanoseconds of readings were subtracted from the whole dataset, resulting in scans that start with amplitudes close to zero.
-Figure 2 shows one randomly selected scan from each of the three class. </div>
+So, in order to make the data more symmetric around the x-axis, the average of the first few nanoseconds of readings was subtracted from the whole dataset, resulting in scans that start with amplitudes close to zero.
+Figure 2 shows one randomly selected scan from each of the three classes. </div>

 ![
 **a) Randomly selected signals from each of the three classes.**